sahilgarg985/Talk-to-your-Documents/README.md

 # Talk-to-your-Documents

 The Python scripts in this repo use Atlas Vector Search with Retrieval-Augmented Generation (RAG) architecture to build a Question Answering application.
-They use the LangChain framework, OpenAI models, as well as Gradio in conjunction with Atlas Vector Search in a RAG architecture, to create this app.
+They use the LangChain framework, Gemini models, as well as Gradio in conjunction with Atlas Vector Search in a RAG architecture, to create this app.

 Note: In this demo, I've used: